OguzPastirmaci/oke-oracle-linux-gpu-operator/README.md

 enabled=1
 ```

-#### Create the OL7 RPM key in driver/centos
+#### Create the OL7 RPM key in driver/centos7
 ```
 curl -s https://yum.oracle.com/RPM-GPG-KEY-oracle-ol7 > RPM-GPG-KEY-oracle
 ```

-So the final content of driver/centos will be
+So the final content of driver/centos7 folder will be

 ```
 -rw-rw-r-- 1 opc opc  3106 Aug  4 18:11 Dockerfile